-OUTFRONT Media Inc. (the "Company") and its subsidiaries (collectively, "we," "us" or "our") is a real estate investment trust ("REIT"), which provides advertising space ("displays") on out-of-home advertising structures and sites in the United States (the "U.S.") and Canada.
-Our inventory consists of billboard displays, which are primarily located on the most heavily traveled highways and roadways in top Nielsen Designated Market Areas ("DMAs"), and transit advertising displays operated under exclusive multi-year contracts with municipalities in large cities across the U.S. and Canada.
-In total, we have displays in all of the 25 largest markets in the U.S. and approximately 150 markets across the U.S. and Canada.
-We currently manage our operations through two operating segments-U.S. Billboard and Transit, which is included in our U.S. Media reportable segment, and International.
+OUTFRONT Media Inc. (the "Company") and its subsidiaries (collectively, "we," "us" or "our") is a real estate investment trust ("REIT"), which provides advertising space ("displays") on out-of-home advertising structures and sites in the United States (the "U.S.").
+Our inventory consists of billboard displays, which are primarily located on the most heavily traveled highways and roadways in top Nielsen Designated Market Areas ("DMAs"), and transit advertising displays operated under exclusive multi-year contracts with municipalities in large cities across the U.S. In total, we have displays in all of the 25 largest markets in the U.S. and approximately 120 markets across the U.S. We currently manage our operations through two reportable operating segments-(1) Billboard and (2) Transit.
+Prior to its sale, our Canadian operations comprised our International operating segment, which did not meet the criteria to be a reportable segment and accordingly, was included in Other.
+Historical operating results of our Canadian operations are included in Other through the date of sale.